Entangled criticality and irreversibility in random Markov dynamics

 \subsection{Entropy Production}

-In the framework of stochastic thermodynamics \cite{Seifert12}, the ratio of forward and backward transition rates of a continuous-time Markov chain satisfies \eq{ k_B \log \frac{W_{ij}}{W_{ji}} = \Sigma_{j \to i} , } where $\Sigma_{j \to i}$ is the entropy produced in the transition from $j$ to $i$, and $k_B$ is Boltzmann's constant.
+In the framework of stochastic thermodynamics \cite{Seifert12}, the ratio of forward and backward transition rates of a continuous-time Markov chain satisfies \eq{ k_B \log \frac{W_{ab}}{W_{ba}} = \Sigma_{b \to a} , } where $\Sigma_{j \to i}$ is the entropy produced in the transition from $j$ to $i$, and $k_B$ is Boltzmann's constant.
 This holds when the transitions are caused by energy exchange with a reservoir in thermodynamic equilibrium, and all internal degrees of freedom of the system are well equilibrated.
 Applied to a coarse-grained model, $\Sigma$ computed from this formula lower-bounds the true entropy production of the transition.
-The expected value of the total entropy production rate is \eq{ \dot\Sigma = k_B \sum_{i,j} W_{ij} \pi_j \log \frac{\pi_j W_{ij}}{\pi_i W_{ji}} . } where $\pi_j$ is the stationary probability in state $j$.
-Although Eq.\ref{Sigma} has a strict interpretation only under the conditions of stochastic thermodynamics, it is a convenient measure of broken detailed balance for any Markov process, because it vanishes if and only if the process is in detailed balance, i.e. when $\pi_j W_{ij} = \pi_i W_{ji}$ for all $i,j$.
+The expected value of the total entropy production rate is \eq{ \Sigma = k_B \sum_{a,b} W_{ab} \pi_b \log \frac{\pi_b W_{ab}}{\pi_i W_{ba}} . } where $\pi_b$ is the stationary probability in state $b$.
+Although Eq.\ref{Sigma} has a strict interpretation only under the conditions of stochastic thermodynamics, it is a convenient measure of broken detailed balance for any Markov process, because it vanishes if and only if the process is in detailed balance, i.e. when $\pi_b W_{ab} = \pi_a W_{ba}$ for all $a,b$.

-To apply this to discrete-time Markov chains, we note that any continuous-time Markov chain can be embedded as a discrete-time Markov chain with $M_{ij} = W_{ij}/\sum_{k \neq j} W_{kj}$.
+To apply this to discrete-time Markov chains, we note that any continuous-time Markov chain can be embedded as a discrete-time Markov chain with $M_{ab} = W_{ab}/\sum_{c \neq b} W_{cb}$.
 Going in the reverse direction is nontrivial in general \cite{Jia16,Casanellas23}.

-For simplicity, we define a discrete-time analog of entropy production using Eq.\ref{Sigma}, but with $W_{ij} \to M_{ij}$, giving an entropy production rate in units of the time step of the discrete-time chain.
+For simplicity, we define a discrete-time analog of entropy production using Eq.\ref{Sigma}, but with $W_{ab} \to M_{ab}$, giving an entropy production rate in units of the time step of the discrete-time chain.